Christmas narcissi posy bouquet

 The scented narcissi in this bouquet are grown on Scilly but the other flowers are sourced from elsewhere.

 As with all our flower packs, the price shown includes delivery to mainland UK by Royal Mail 1st class postal service but not any vase, container or decorations shown in the photos.

 To ensure the best possible vase life, some flowers may arrive less open than shown in the picture.

 Sometimes to make sure we are sending out top quality flowers we have to make substitutions therefore the bouquet sent might be different from that description and picture above.
 Please contact us if you need more information.

 All our flowers are sent by 1st class Royal Mail and the price includes delivery to any UK postcode.
-We can’t guarantee an exact delivery day or time, but the majority of orders will arrive the day before your chosen delivery date.
+We can’t guarantee an exact delivery day or time.

 This is how it works